AndyObtiva/glimmer-dsl-web/README.md

 3- **Content Block (Properties + Listeners + Nested Elements + Text Content)**

 Element methods can accept a Ruby content block.
-It intentionally has a `{...}` style even as a multi-line block to indicate that the code is declarative GUI structure code (intentionally breaking away from Ruby imperative code conventions given this code is in the realm of a declarative GUI DSL, not imperative Ruby code).
+It intentionally has a `{...}` style even as a multi-line block to indicate that the code is declarative GUI structure code (intentionally breaking away from Ruby imperative code conventions given this is a declarative GUI DSL, meaning a different language that has its own conventions, embedded within Ruby).

 You can nest HTML element properties under an element like: